klessydra/pulpino-klessydra/README.md

 ## FPGA

-PULPino can be synthesized and run on a ZedBoard.
+PULPino-Klessydra can be synthesized and run on a ZedBoard.
 Take a look at the `fpga` subfolder for more information.

-## Creating a tarball of the PULPino sources

-If for some reason you don't want to use the git sub-repository approach, you can create a tarball of the whole design by executing `./create-tarball.py`.
-This will download the latest PULPino sources, including all IPS, remove the git internal folders and create a tar gz.

 ## Arduino compatible libraries